aaronicsubstances/bridge-arithmetic/README.md

 ## Arithmetic Topics

-The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online (e.g. https://www.transum.org):
+The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online:

 - Addition
 - Subtraction